signalsciences/sigsci-cloudfoundry-buildpack/README.md

 for Cloud Foundry that provides integration with the Signal Sciences agent *for any programming language* supported by the platform, and requiring *zero application code changes*.

-### Installing Signal Sciences buildpack

-To install the Signal Sciences buildpack on the target CloudFoundry instance from this repository:
-`./upload`

 ### Using the Signal Sciences buildpack

 Application developers will need to specify the buildpack with the `cf push` command.
 From [the docs](https://docs.cloudfoundry.org/buildpacks/use-multiple-buildpacks.html):

-`cf push YOUR-APP -b sigsci-cloudfoundry-buildpack -b APP_BUILDPACK`
+`cf push YOUR-APP -b https://github.com/signalsciences/sigsci-cloudfoundry-buildpack -b APP_BUILDPACK`

 ### Configuration